thompson-tomo/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 **Status:** ![Development](https://img.shields.io/badge/-development-blue)

-The span describes the time it takes for the HTTP request to obtain a connection from the connection pool.
+**Summary:** The span describes the time it takes for the HTTP request to obtain a connection from the connection pool.

 The span is reported only if there was no connection readily available when request has started.
 It's reported as a child of *HTTP client request* span.